drcor/laptop-requisition-manager/README.md

 # Laptop Requisition Manager

-Laptop requisition manager is a C application for dealing with laptop requisitions in the university.
+Laptop Requisition Manager is a C project for evaluation that manages requests for laptops at the university.

 ## Build